d0tTino/GeneCoder/docs/installation.md

 ## Running Tests

 Unit tests use `pytest`.
-Install the pinned dependencies first so your environment matches CI; otherwise tests may fail due to missing packages.
+Install the exact versions from `requirements.lock` before running the suite so your environment matches CI.
+Otherwise tests may fail due to missing packages.

 ```bash
 pip install -r requirements.lock